Dreaming381/Latios-Framework-Documentation/Contributing.md

 feature could easily be leveraged and share it with me.
 This gives me a concrete use case to develop the new feature against and ensure it works.
 Doing this cuts development time of the feature in half or more!

+## Art

+If you reached this section because you have disposable income and really, really want to put it towards the Latios Framework, the best thing you can do is commission an artist to create assets that can be used for future experiments and sample projects (yes, this does make feature development go faster because I can better test the effectiveness of features in more realistic scenarios).
+There are plenty of sites out there where you can commission an artist.
+Pick whoever you like.

+If you are an artist, pretend you were commissioned for whatever amount you like (or don’t if that messes with your mojo).
+Assume whatever art is contributed will be released as CC0 within a year of its creation.

+While most art will be useful in some capacity at some point (use common sense), here’s a living list of ideas that will be especially helpful:

+-   Detailed 3D characters
+    -   The more detailed, the better, as detail tends to push the tech harder and sometimes incentivize the development of new features a details character could leverage.
+-   Character concept art for ATAR
+    -   Magical girls, but each character’s magic borrows from different cultural folklore, and some are non-magical but skilled at some random thing that makes them standout.
+-   Hub Worlds for Free Parking
+    -   A place that looks nice for lots of different characters to hang out in, and a good test for character controllers.
+-   Guns
+    -   ATAR has FPS gameplay, so guns are a must.
+But also, guns that aren’t necessarily weapons make for great tools for symbolizing interactivity in Physics experiments.

+If you have further inquiries, PM me on the Unity forums or DM me on Discord.